 Young philosophers because they are made to specialize immediately on entering the university in a discipline which the greatest thinkers in the history of philosophy have entered only after years of scientific investigations, believe they have immediate access to the highest regions of knowledge, when neither they nor sometimes their teachers have the least experience of what it is to acquire and verify a specific piece of knowledge.2

 But how did it happen that philosophy, which gave birth to the sciences, became so separate from the scientific method?
-Piaget traces this separation to the 19th century, when philosophy came to believe that it possessed a “suprascientific” knowledge.
+Piaget traces this separation to the 19th century when philosophy came to believe that it possessed a “suprascientific” knowledge.
 This split was disastrous for philosophy, as it retreated into its own world, lost its hold on the intellectual imagination, and had its credibility questioned.
-For Piaget, philosophy is synonymous with science or reflection upon science, and philosophy uniformed by science cannot find truth; at most it provides subjective wisdom.
-In fact philosophy is not even about truth; at most it is about meaning and values.
-And if this is true of philosophy, it is also true of theology.
+For Piaget, philosophy is synonymous with science or reflection upon science, and philosophy uninformed by science cannot find truth; at most it provides subjective wisdom.
+Philosophy, Piaget concludes, is not even about truth; at most it is about meaning and values.

 1. Jean-Claude Bringuier, Conversations with Piaget (Chicago: University of Chicago Press, 1980), 13.